Christopher McDonald: Career

 McDonald has also done voice work, including Jor-El in Superman: The Animated Series and Justice League Unlimited, and an older version of Superman in Batman Beyond.
 He also voiced the determined government agent Kent Mansley in the animated film The Iron Giant (1999).
 He subbed for Burt Reynolds as Boss Hogg in The Dukes of Hazzard: The Beginning (2007).
 In 2009, McDonald lent his voice talents in the Thomas Nelson audio Bible production known as The Word of Promise.
 In this dramatized audio, McDonald played the role of Luke.

 McDonald replaced Robert De Niro in the Midnight Run film franchise, playing Jack Walsh in three 1994 films: Another Midnight Run, Midnight Runaround, and Midnight Run for Your Life.
 He portrayed mountaineer Jon Krakauer in the ABC film Into Thin Air: Death on Everest (1997), famous baseball broadcaster Mel Allen in the HBO film 61* (2001), baseball player Joe DiMaggio in the ESPN original series The Bronx Is Burning (2007) and U.S. Attorney General Harry M. Daugherty on HBO's Boardwalk Empire (2010–2012).
 In October 2013, McDonald started filming for A Conspiracy on Jekyll Island.
 Under the title The Crash, it was released direct-to-video in 2017.
 McDonald also played Texas revolution soldier Henry Karnes in History Channel's Texas Rising (2015), and Clinton lawyer Robert S. Bennett on FX's Impeachment: American Crime Story (2021).

 McDonald appeared as Murphy in the Broadway show The Front Page at the Broadhurst Theater, which opened in late 2016.

-In 2021, McDonald joined the cast of Hacks on HBO Max as Las Vegas casino owner Marty Ghilain, where he was nominated for a Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series for his role.
+In 2021, McDonald joined the cast of Hacks on HBO Max as Las Vegas casino owner Marty Ghilain, receiving two Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series nominations for his role.
 In May 2021, he was cast in the Disney+ series Secret Invasion as Chris Stearns, a Skrull council member, set in the Marvel Cinematic Universe, which premiered in 2023.
 In 2023, McDonald appeared in the music video for country music duo The Reklaws' song "Honky Tonkin' About" with Drake Milligan.